 here is part II of this Taxus styling story!

-With a little controlled force the branch is broken off in just the right place leaving a natural looking small stump that needs little or no more work to look completely naturally!
+With a little-controlled force, the branch is broken off in just the right place leaving a natural looking small stump that needs little or no more work to look completely naturally!

 Green arrow point at the stump of the Jin that just is broken off.
-The red arrow points at a almost strait Jin that distracts the flow and movement of the Jin just above and in front of it!
+The red arrow points at an almost strait Jin that distracts the flow and movement of the Jin just above and in front of it!
 So again: it needs to go!

 Again this Jin is controlled broken off by hand and again the Jin breaks right off at the desired place!
-In the background you can already see just how the movement of that long Jin is now more clear and visible with out any straight lines distracting it like before!
+In the background, you can already see just how the movement of that long Jin is now more clear and visible without any straight lines distracting it like before!

 So again it is carefully broken off by hand!
 Leaving a stump that afterwards needs some more work with hand tools to go along even better with that last part of the long Jin!
 That will be don when the major styling is finished!

 By now that long Jin looks much better and the eye movement to the right is without any obstructions! it is starting to look like a bolt of lightning!
 Just like I wanted it to look!
 It brings visual speed to the tree and that is in my eye very exciting for the future of this tree! the red arrow points at a section on that thicker Jin section that needs improving!
 It is too long in some parts and there are too many small Jins sticking out from it…like tin fingers!This Jin section is not a part off that long Jin and stands on it’s one!
 It goes off in a different and those not obstruct the movement of that long Jin!